Culture and configuration

 - Masculinity v femininity.
 Masculine cultures include competitiveness and assertiveness; feminine cultures place greater emphasis on relationships and consensus.

-With regard to organisational structure and configuration, the AB Study Guide mentions:
+With regard to organisational structure and configuration, the BT syllabus mentions:

 Entrepreneurial, functional, departmental, divisional and matrix structures